ChescoV6/touch-fling-gui/README.md

 ---

-Enjoy the fling and thanks for supporting ChescoV2!
+Enjoy the fling and thanks for supporting Chesco!
 """